Future Days (album)

-Future Days is the fourth studio album by the German Krautrock group Can, released by United Artists in late 1973.
+Future Days is the fourth studio album by the German Krautrock group Can, released by United Artists in 1 August 1973.
 The album employed significantly more complex production than any other album in the Can discography, and explored a more ambient–influenced sound.
 It was the group's final album to feature vocalist Damo Suzuki, who left the band within a few months after its release.

 According to Can biographer Rob Young, Future Days distinguishes itself as the group's "most weightless achievement, perpetuum mobile, solar-powered in an eternal peach sunset, skipping over the tips of green coastal sierras, gulping lungfuls of delicious air."

 Background and production

-In the aftermath of the Ege Bamyasi tour spanning February—May 1973, Can drew their attention back towards the recording studio to capitalise on the recent live appearances.
+In the aftermath of the Ege Bamyası tour spanning February—May 1973, Can drew their attention back towards the recording studio to capitalise on the recent live appearances.
 Before they started working on a new album, the band took a four-week vacation, which put them into a "sunny" mood that left an impression on the core sonic themes of Future Days.
 Holger Czukay took a trip to southeast Asia, his admired region since he sampled traditional Vietnamese music for his Canaxis 5 project.
-Damo Suzuki traveled back to Japan for the first time in six years, and returned with his hair cropped to just below the ears.
-He recalled feeling that his home country was very busy, and he found it much better to stay in the slower-paced West Germany.
+Damo Suzuki traveled back to his native Japan for the first time in six years, and returned with his hair cropped to just below the ears.
+He recalled feeling that his home country was very busy, and preferred to stay in the slower-paced West Germany.
 Irmin Schmidt took his family to the south of France, and Michael Karoli visited his family's summer villa at Carvoeiro on the Portuguese coast.

-Future Days was recorded at their Inner Space Studio in Weilerswist, North Rhine-Westphalia.
-The recording started in July and ended in early September, Can's an undertaking of theĺ most complex production to date.
-"Bel Air" was the first recorded song, captured on tape during one session.
+Future Days was recorded at the band's Inner Space Studio in Weilerswist, North Rhine-Westphalia.
+The recording process started in July and ended in early September, and was their most complex production to date.
+"Bel Air" was the first song recorded, captured on tape during one session.
 While they were recording the track, the studio's heating system sprung a gas leak.
-As noted on the original LP sleeve, "Bel Air" is dedicated to Hedy Lamarr, the Vienna-born Hollywood actress and the co-creator of frequency-hopping system for the US navy's torpedoes; Schmidt greatly admired her story.
+As noted on the original LP sleeve, "Bel Air" is dedicated to Hedy Lamarr, the Vienna-born Hollywood actress and the co-creator (with American composer George Antheil) of a frequency-hopping system for the United States Navy's torpedoes; Schmidt greatly admired her story.